grahamgilchrist/docker-flightplan/README.md

 Based on a basic node environment with the flightplan CLI tool added.

-Repo structure is based on the same version fodler convention as official docker hub repos (e.g. python: https://github.com/docker-library/python)
+Repo structure is based on the same version folder convention as official docker hub repos (e.g. python: https://github.com/docker-library/python)

 # Usage
 * Mount a directory with a `flightplan.js` file and anything else you want to be available (e.g. files to deploy) to `/usr/src/app`